 4 dead in crash on Beeline Highway near PGA Boulevard

-Four people were killed and one person seriously injured Friday afternoon in a crash that closed all lanes of the Beeline Highway near PGA Boulevard, according to the Palm Beach Sheriff's Office.
+PALM BEACH GARDENS, Fla. — Four people were killed and one person critically injured Friday afternoon in a crash that closed all lanes of the Beeline Highway near PGA Boulevard, according to the Palm Beach Sheriff's Office.

 The crash occurred just before 4:30 p.m. and the road didn't reopen until five hours later.